Researchers fear it may be too late to save J50, the ailing baby killer whale

 killerwhale.help@noaa.gov

 The 3 1/2-year-old killer whale last week was feared to have only days to live, and she has not been seen since.
-She was emaciated, her cranium was visible and researchers feared she may also have an infection.
+She was so emaciated, her cranium was visible and researchers feared she may also have an infection.
+On the good side, a worrisome white patch at her blowhole seen in photographs turned out to be just air bubbles.

 The last sighting of the pod was on Friday, in Canadian waters.
 Fog was bedeviling efforts to spot the whales Tuesday morning, and officials in Canada and the U.S. still did not know the pod’s location.